Tag Archives: Paul Gleason

 The perfect setup is a glossy high-rise in downtown Los Angeles at a glitzy corporate party on Christmas Eve.
 Drizzling with possibilities, McTiernan adds the German terrorists for good measure and a slice of necessary Americana, a fixture of the 1980s ‘USA good, Europe bad’ mentality.

 Naturally, McClane is a good old-fashioned American boy.
-While he initially wants his successful wife, Holly (Bonnie Bedelia), to be a traditional homemaker, he realizes she’s good at being a corporate officer.
+While he initially wants his successful wife, Holly (Bonnie Bedelia), to be a traditional homemaker, he realizes she’s good at her job as a corporate officer.

 In a stroke of genius and authenticity, the real Fox Plaza in Century City was used for the skyscraper rather than an ineffectual mock set.
 This adds a lot to the enjoyment, and glimpses of The Towering Inferno (1974) crossed my mind.